HeshamAsem/GSDMMEvaluation/README.md

 ## Acknowledgements

-This project is based on the work by Hesham Asem.
+This project is based on the work by Hesham Abdelmotaleb, University of Plymouth, under supervision of Dr Malgorzata Wjoyts, and Dr Craig Mcneile.
 Special thanks to the authors of the original GSDMM algorithm.

 ## Contact